-Clinical trials for our product candidates require us to identify and enroll a large number of patients with the disease under investigation, or, in the case of our Ebola vaccine product candidate, healthy volunteers willing to participate in certain trials.
-We may not be able to enroll a sufficient number of patients, or those with required or desired characteristics to achieve diversity in a study, to complete our clinical trials in a timely manner.
+Clinical trials for our product candidates require us to identify and enroll a large number of patients with the disease under investigation, or healthy volunteers willing to participate in certain trials.
+We may not be able to enroll a sufficient number of patients, or those with required or desired characteristics to achieve diversity in a clinical trial, to complete our clinical trials in a timely manner.
 Patient enrollment is affected by factors including:

-- severity of the disease under investigation; - design of the trial protocol; - the size of the patient population; - eligibility criteria for the study in question; - perceived risks and benefits of the product candidate under study; - in the case of Ebola vaccine product candidate trials, changes in media coverage of the current Ebola epidemic; - availability of, and clinical trials for, competing therapies; - efforts to facilitate timely enrollment in clinical trials; - · patient referral practices of physicians; - · the ability to monitor patients adequately during and after treatment; and - proximity and availability of clinical trial sites for prospective patients.
+- severity of the disease under investigation; - design of the trial protocol; - size of the patient population; - eligibility criteria for the clinical trial in question; - perceived risks and benefits of the product candidate under study; - changes in the standard of care that make the trial as designed less attractive to clinicians and patients; - availability of competing therapies and clinical trials;

+- efforts to facilitate timely enrollment in clinical trials; - patient referral practices of physicians; - ability to monitor patients adequately during and after treatment; and - proximity and availability of clinical trial sites for prospective patients.

 We have experienced difficulties enrolling patients in certain of our smaller clinical trials due to lack of referrals and may experience similar difficulties in the future.
-We may experience difficulty enrolling healthy volunteers in our current or any future clinical trials for our Ebola vaccine product candidate due to the perceived risks of receiving the Ebola vaccine product candidate, a decrease or increase in public attention on Ebola or other factors.
 If we have difficulty enrolling a sufficient number or diversity of patients to conduct our clinical trials as planned, we may need to delay or terminate ongoing or planned clinical trials, either of which would have an adverse effect on our business.